ProjectSkyapple/BeReal./README.md

 ## Notes

-This is an easy iteration to the BeReal.
+- This is an easy iteration to the BeReal.
 Clone project.
 No issues were encountered while implementing this iteration.
+- Because I do not have an iPhone, I could not use the camera on the simulator to simulate taking photos on the app.

 # Project 5 - *BeReal.
 Clone*